AnaOsano/WesternDigitalBE/README.md

 2. Kibana
 3. Our NestJS backend application (WDBES)

+The project also includes a script, `scripts/docker/elastic_init.sh`, and a sample data file, `src/data/hr_data.elasticsearch.json`, for preloading data into Elasticsearch.
+To import the sample data, set the environment variable `ELASTICSEARCH_IMPORT_HR_SAMPLE_DATA` to `true` in the `.env` file.

 ### Prerequisites

 To run the project using Docker, you'll need to have the following installed on your system: